PSebastian96/pjt2-keytarschool/README.md

 ### Frequent user goals :

-As a frequent user/member I want to have a interactive piano with built in metronome so practice is possible, learning the notes is easy, with the function to hide and show notes on the piano the user can practice the name and location of the notes on the instrument.
+- As a frequent user/member I want to have a interactive piano with built in metronome so practice is possible, learning the notes is easy, with the function to hide and show notes on the piano the user can practice the name and location of the notes on the instrument.

+- The first time user has access to a Frequently Asked Questions (F.A.Q.) section where gathering more information is possible before making a decision to join the online school.

+- Goal to keep the user returning

 # Design